 “I can’t agree to something when I don’t know what it entails.”

 “For now…merely to be my companion, I suppose.
-From your words, I imagine my temples are no more.”
+From your words, I imagine there’s no longer any temples.”

 I look down for a moment, lost in thought.